Alexei Antonovich of Brunswick

-During the inspection of Melgonov, Elizabeth, described as the head of the family, described the siblings' life and wishes.
-She stated that when young, before their father had grown blind, they had all wished to be free, and hoped for the day when they would be released.
-They had asked for permission to ride a sleigh through the streets, but never received a reply to any demand made.
-As for herself personally, she had wished to be educated about the manners of the grand world and participate in high society.
-Now, however, they had lived all their lives as prisoners and had grown to be content with their lives.
-They had only three wishes; first, that they wished to be allowed to visit a meadow, as they had heard that it had flowers not to be found in their garden; second, that the wives of the officers should be allowed to visit them to provide company; and finally, they wished to learn how to put on and wear the complicated upper-class garments they were provided with, such as corsets, because neither themselves nor their servants knew how they should be put on or worn.
-If these three wishes were granted, she stated, all four of them would be content to continue living as before.

 Before their release, the siblings were provided with new wardrobes and household gifts from the Empress, so that Russia would make a good impression in Denmark.
 When told that they would be transferred to Denmark, they asked that they be housed in a remote place with few people there.
 While leaving Russia by ship on the 27 June 1780, the siblings reportedly started to cry upon seeing the fortress in Arhangelsk, believing that they had been tricked and would be separated and each placed in solitary confinement.
 On 30 August 1780, the siblings arrived in Denmark.
 Because of bureaucratic reasons, however, they were forced to separate from their servants (and half siblings) upon their arrival.
-In Denmark, their aunt, Queen Dowager Juliana Maria, reportedly never visited them even once.
+In Denmark, their aunt, Queen Dowager Juliana Maria of Brunswick-Wolfenbüttel, reportedly never visited them even once.
 They lived under house arrest in Horsens in Jutland under the guardianship of Juliana Maria and at the expense of Empress Catherine.
 Although they were prisoners, they lived in relative comfort and retained a small "court" of between 40 and 50 people, all Danish except their Russian Orthodox priest.
 The siblings, being unused to their new degree of freedom in a new environment and surrounded by people whose language they could not understand, were reportedly unhappy in Denmark.